bhdsc/rNLA/README.md

 ### [Image Compression](ImageCompress.ipynb)

 We evaluate the performance between rSVD and SVD on an image compression task.
-The code and complete results are included in [Image Compression](ImageCompress.ipynb).
+The code and complete results are included in [ImageCompress.ipynb](ImageCompress.ipynb).

 #### Runtime